Chrisjhorn/terminusDB/README.md

 # TerminusDB
-Some contributed demo and tutorial software to the [TerminusDB](https://terminusdb.com/) open source graph base.
+Some contributed tutorial and example software in Python to the [TerminusDB](https://terminusdb.com/) open source graph base.

 ## Tutorials
+The tutorials each are a [Jupyter Notebook](https://jupyter.org/),  so that you can interactively run the Python yourself as you read through the text.

+If you don't have Jupyter,  then there is also a `.html` file containing the full tutorial, including the results of running each code segment.
+Git won't display the .html file directly, so download it and then use your browser to view the download.

+I hope in due course to do a series of tutorials.
+Right now,  there is just:
+* Tutorial 1 - getting started with TerminusDB

+## Examples
 So far,  I only have four:
 * `charities` -- an example of an M:N relationship schema,  using public data about registered Irish charities.
 * `family-tree` -- an example of using composable subqueries,  using an external .csv file as raw data